stdware/qwindowkit/tests/README.md

 Full CI test steps have a separate three-minute aggregate deadline.
 The static unit/MSBuild consumer CI step is limited to two minutes and the no-system-borders hit-test step to one minute.
-These CI deadlines exclude dependency setup and building the main project.
+These CI deadlines exclude dependency setup and building the main project. qmake reconfiguration has a separate four-minute CI step for each shared/static run.
 Local CTest runs enforce the per-test limits above;
 they do not inherit the CI step's aggregate deadline.

 Run all enabled tests from a configured, built tree, using the compiler's developer